-$H_01$ : There is no statistically significant gender variation in the psychological health-seeking behaviour of public university students.
+H_01 : There is no statistically significant gender variation in the psychological health-seeking behaviour of public university students.

-$H_A I_1$ : There is a statistically significant gender variation in the psychological health-seeking behaviour of public university students.
+$H_A I_1$.
+There is a statistically significant gender variation in the psychological health-seeking behaviour of public university students.
 The hypothesis was tested using the independent t-test with psychological health-seeking behaviour as response variable.
 The result is presented in Table 6.

-Table 4: Independent Samples t-test on Psychological Health-Seeking Behaviour on the Basis of Ge ende r equal variances assumption can be held.
+Table 4: Independent Samples t-test on Psychological Health-Seeking Behaviour or i the Basis s of Ge nde r

-State of the local division of the local div and in case of the local diversion of the local diversion of the local diversion of the local diversion of the and an and a state of the state

-Ν Mean SD t df Sig.
+N Mean SD t df Sig.
 (2-tailed)

 Male 305 27.61 3.78

--0.30 586 .764
+1 i, -0.30 586 .764

 Female 283 27.70 3.43